 White Oak vs Red Oak Tree: What’s the Difference? (with Pictures)

-Oak is a popular wood used for many different things from furniture making to building barrels for wine and bourbon.
-The Oak tree grows across the United States and Canada, but there’s more than just one type of oak tree.
-In the United States alone, there are more than 60 native species of oak trees, and this is a plant that grows around the world.
+Oak is a popular wood used for many purposes, from furniture making to building barrels for wine and bourbon.
+The oak tree grows across the United States and Canada, but there’s more than one type of oak.
+In the United States alone, there are more than 60 native species, and it is a plant that grows around the world.

-Luckily, things can be made simpler by classifying these oak tree species within two families; red oaks and white oaks.
-But what’s the difference between these two oak families?
-In this article, we’re going to explore the main differences between red and white oaks so you can easily tell them apart and even know the differences in how they’re used.
+Luckily, the oak tree can be divided into two families; red oaks and white oaks.
+What’s the difference between these two oak families?
+In this article, we’ll explore the main differences between red and white oaks so you can easily tell them apart and understand the differences in how they’re used.

 Overview of White Oak Tree

-These giants often reach heights of 80 feet and are generally no shorter than 50 feet.
-Fully mature, they’re just as wide as they are tall, with branches reaching out to form an upward reaching umbrella that’s 50-80 feet in diameter.
+These giants often reach 80 feet and are generally no shorter than 50 feet.
+Fully mature, they’re just as wide as they are tall, with branches reaching out to form an upward-reaching umbrella that’s 50–80 feet in diameter.
 Each white oak grows at different speeds.
-Many grow less than a foot in height each year, though some can grow nearly two feet per year.
+Many grow less than a foot each year, though some can grow nearly 2 feet per year.

 Common White Oaks

-There are many different types of white oak since white oak is actually a family.
+There are many types of white Oak since it is a family.

 - English Oak